Daniel Boone: Final years of the Revolution

 After the trial, Boone returned to North Carolina to take his family back to Kentucky.
 In the fall of 1779, a large party of emigrants came with him, including the family of Captain Abraham Lincoln, grandfather of the future president.
-Rather than remain in Boonesborough, Boone founded the nearby settlement of Boone's Station, KY.
+Rather than remain in Boonesborough, Boone founded the nearby settlement of Boone's Station, Kentucky.
 He began earning money by locating good land for other settlers.
 Transylvania land claims had been invalidated after Virginia created Kentucky County, so settlers needed to file new land claims with Virginia.
 In 1780, Boone collected about $20,000 in cash from various settlers and traveled to Williamsburg to purchase their land warrants.
 While he was sleeping in a tavern during the trip, the cash was stolen from his room.
 Some of the settlers forgave Boone the loss; others insisted he repay the stolen money, which took him several years to do.

 In contrast to the later folk image of Boone as a backwoodsman who had little affinity for "civilized" society, Boone was a leading citizen of Kentucky at this time.
 When Kentucky was divided into three Virginia counties in November 1780, Boone was promoted to lieutenant colonel in the Fayette County militia.
 In April 1781, he was elected as a representative to the Virginia General Assembly, which was held in Richmond.
 In 1782, he was elected sheriff of Fayette County.

 Meanwhile, the American Revolutionary War continued.
 Boone joined General George Rogers Clark's invasion of the Ohio country in 1780, fighting in the Battle of Piqua against the Shawnee on August 7.
 On the way home from the campaign, Boone was hunting with his brother Ned when Shawnee shot and killed Ned, who resembled Daniel.
 The Shawnee beheaded Ned, believing him to be Daniel, and took the head as evidence that Daniel Boone had finally been slain.

 In 1781, Boone traveled to Richmond to take his seat in the legislature, but British dragoons under Banastre Tarleton captured Boone and several other legislators near Charlottesville.
 The British released Boone on parole several days later.
 During Boone's term, Cornwallis surrendered at Yorktown in October 1781, but the fighting continued in Kentucky.
 Boone returned to Kentucky and in August 1782 fought in the Battle of Blue Licks, a disastrous defeat for the Kentuckians in which Boone's son Israel was killed.
 In November 1782, Boone took part in another Clark-led expedition into Ohio, the last major campaign of the war.